|Hotels||Health and Safety Guidance & Operational Protocols|

 Can I travel to Barbuda?

 Yes, you can travel to Barbuda and will be asked to follow protocols as provided by health officials.

 Can I travel to Barbuda for an excursion?

-Yes, you can travel to Barbuda for an excursion, subject to the protocols and guidelines
+Yes, you can travel to Barbuda for an excursion, subject to the protocols and guidelines.
+(Please refer to ‘Use of Beaches’ for current information on water excursions)

 Are land-based and water-based excursions open?

-Yes, most excursions have re-opened after the appropriate inspection, training and certification by the Ministry of Health and Tourism Officials.
+Most excursions have re-opened after the appropriate inspection, training and certification by the Ministry of Health and Tourism Officials.
 Some of the certified excursions are listed under Antigua and Barbuda is Open.
+(Please refer to ‘Use of Beaches’ for current information on water excursions)

 Are restaurants open?

-Yes, restaurants are open for dine-in, take-out and delivery service.
+Yes, restaurants are open for take-out and delivery service only, with protocols in place.

 Are bars open?